SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 A Software Heritage mirror consists in base Software Heritage services, as described above, without any worker related to web scraping nor source code repository loading.
-Instead, filling local storage and objstorage is the responsibility of kafka based ``replayer`` services:
+Instead, filling the local storage and objstorage is the responsibility of kafka based ``replayer`` services:

 - the ``graph replayer`` which is in charge of filling the storage (aka the